SijmenSchoon/migrash/README.md

 ## What does the name mean?
 Migrate and Shell, mashed up into one word.
 I pronounce it as "mih-grawsh".
-I know it's Hebrew (מִגְרָשׁ) for common/open land but that's unrelated.
+I know it's Hebrew (מִגְרָשׁ) (haha try to select that, Unicode right-to-left is funny right) for common/open land but that's unrelated.

 ## How do I use it?
 First, back up your database.
 Back it up every time you use this tool for God's